usethedata/daymetspt/README.md

 # daymetspt
-Tools to work with the Daymet Single Pixel Tool (SPT)
+Tools to work with the Daymet Single Pixel Extraction Tool (SPET)